orcasgit/django-fitbit/intraday-support-docs.md

     a resource category is intraday enabled.
    - Add an optional start_time and end_time to get_fitbit_data to use for retrieving intraday data.

+- Changes to enable swappable model to which UserFitbits and data is associated
+    - Create new setting, FITAPP_USER_MODEL, which must be set to the model to associate UserFitbits and TimeSeriesData to.
+    - Set this setting to a default in test_settings.py

 Planned changes